sirrice/slackbulkdelete/README.md

 This script finds attachments in your slack workspace, downloads attachments that were explicitly uploaded to slack to your local directory (i.e., not dropbox links auto downloaded by slack), and deletes the files from slack.
 It will warn you before actually deleting files.

-The main script will create a file `./urls` that contains private urls for each attachment file that it will download.
-It uses [download.py](./download.py) to open a Chrome browser to actually download the files into `./downloads/`.
+The script uses the Chrome browser to actually download the files into `./downloads/`.
 It then uses the Slack web api to delete those files.

 ## Setup